onestp/STP.Documents.Example/README.md

 ## Universal

 This folder contains example code for how to store, manage and retrieve documents in the cloud via the Universal API.

+## MCP

+This folder contains example code for how to connect with the STP.Documents MCP server.